 # put stamp

-This would be an example of a WHILE + COUNTER loop.
-In fact, it is such a common structure that most languages have a specific loop to do this action, which we call a FOR loop.
+This would be an example of a loop WHILE + COUNTER.
+In fact, it is such a common structure that most languages have a specific loop for performing this action, which we call loop FOR.

 For example, let’s look at the following loop.